math4tots-misc/asyncf/README.md

   // If the promise resolves successfully,
   // the yield expression will return the resolved value,
   //
-  // If the promise rejects, an exception will throw be at the
+  // If the promise rejects, an exception will be thrown at the
   // yield site.